What are warts?

 - Patients who feel intensely sympathy about the hardship of others.

-- Flat warts located on backs of hands and face and soft brownish to black seborrheic warts found on the back.
+- Flat growth located on backs of hands and face and soft brownish to black seborrheic found on the back.

 - Indicated in people with rheumatic complaints that are worse in cold, damp weather or humidity.

-- Small pointed warts appearing in large groups.
+- Small pointed growth appearing in large groups.